Guest writer for Wake Up World

 The Temptation to Feel Victimized

 It’s so easy to fall into victim mode.
 I know.
 I speak from personal experience.
-I recently wrote a new book, a spiritual self-help book dressed up as a memoir, called The Anatomy Of A Calling.
-Because it includes my personal story, I went back to the unpublished memoir I had written six years ago, right after leaving clinical medicine.
+A few years ago I wrote a new book, a spiritual self-help book dressed up as a memoir, called The Anatomy of a Calling.
+Because it includes my personal story, I went back to the unpublished memoir I had written six years earlier, right after leaving clinical medicine.
 I thought maybe I could copy and paste some of what I had written into my new book.
 But I was aghast to discover that I couldn’t use a single word of what I had written.
-The entire story had been written through the lens of someone who felt victimized- by the many losses I suffered during my “Perfect Storm,” by my abusive failed marriage, by the way our broken health care system hurt me.
+The entire story had been written through the lens of someone who felt victimized — by the many losses I suffered during my “Perfect Storm,” by my abusive failed marriage, by the way our broken health care system hurt me.

-Throughout the book, the way I had written my story was disempowering and helpless.
+Throughout those earlier writings, the way I had written my story was disempowering and helpless.
 I failed to take responsibility for my part in the dysfunction.
 And when I wrote it, I was still blind to the ways in which I was giving away my power to those who hurt me, rather than resolutely reclaiming my power.

 I wound up ditching the whole thing and starting from scratch.
 Even still, I found myself still falling into old patterns as I tried to tell the story of what happened to me.
 It’s only natural to feel victimized when something bad happens, especially when you feel powerless in the face of the tragedy.
 But this time, I tried to view my story as though my soul intentionally chose every single painful thing that happened to me as a way to teach me lessons I’m here on this earth to learn, as a way to make me a better person, capable of transcending the bad things that have happened in the past.